juliornellas/vanilla-js-spa-routes-url-hashes/README.md

 > JS knowledgment is required!

-Simple code for routing page using URL agit add .
+Simple code for routing page using URL and Hashes.